cg3215/risk-score/Predictions/README.md

 # File Description

-Train ML models to make predictions on high risk indicators such as spam and opt-out
+Train ML models to make predictions on high-risk indicators such as spam and opt out rates